AmbroiseHeurtebise/LiMVAM/README.md

-# Linear Multi-View Acyclic Model
+# Linear Multi-View Acyclic Model (LiMVAM)

-This repository contains the algorithms PRaLiNE and MICaDo (both variants), which estimate a causal order and causal effect matrices from multiple datasets at once.
+This repository contains the algorithms PRaLiNE and MICaDo (both variants MICaDo-ML and MICaDo-J), which estimate a causal order and causal effect matrices from multiple datasets at once.

 ## How to install